 Take a look at the responsibilities of a heritage manager.

-In this role you'll use documents, maps, official records and photographs. to study the past.
+You'll need an enquiring mind and excellent research skills to be a successful historian, using documents, maps, official records and photographs to study the past.
 You'll likely specialise in a specific time period, place, or aspect of history and some of your work may overlap with that of archaeologists, archivists and researchers.

 Employers include university departments, museums and heritage organisations where you can use your expertise to educate the public about collections or artefacts.

-To become a historian you'll need a relevant undergraduate degree.
+To become a historian, you'll need a relevant undergraduate degree.
 The majority of people working in this field also have a Masters or PhD.

-Historic building inspector
+Historic buildings inspector

-If you embark on a career as a historic building inspector you'll work within central government to provide advice and information on buildings of national and historical importance.
+You'll work within central government to provide advice and information on buildings of national and historical importance.

-You'll work with listed buildings such as churches, windmills, lighthouses and residential properties and report and advise on structures and areas of special historic, architectural or artistic interest.
+You'll work with listed buildings such as churches, windmills, lighthouses and residential properties, and report and advise on structures and areas of special historic, architectural or artistic interest.

 Museum education officer